socraticDevBlog/eng_blog/src/pages/posts/080-git-is-not-a-hammer.md

 Going to the bathroom takes time!
 It takes even more time if you wash your hands properly!!
 Doesn't it?

-Sadly, many organizations structure work around this fallacy and instead of leveraging their DevOps engineers to improve the Software Development Lifecycle, they use them to change diapers...
+Sadly, many organizations structure teams around this fallacy and instead of leveraging their DevOps engineers to improve the Software Development Lifecycle, they use them to change diapers...

 ### conclusion

 I'm writing this to poke fun at funky DevOps practices.
-Many people suffer from unsound development cultures and I believe the first step to improve their condition is by laughing a little at ourselves.
+Too many technical people suffer from unsound development cultures and I believe the first step to improve their condition is by laughing a little at ourselves.